-Yes, high and low explosives that are placed in outdoor magazines should have a grounding system according to the NFPA 70 standard.
-NFPA 70 is the National Electrical Code (NEC) of the United States and covers every facet of the safe installation of electrical wiring and equipment.
-Grounding protects your building and its contents against electrical strikes and will need to be properly grounded by a licensed electrician.
+Yes.
+High and low explosives that are placed in outdoor magazines should have a grounding system according to the NFPA 70 standard.
+Grounding protects your magazine and its contents against lightning strike, and it will need to be properly grounded by a licensed electrician.
 For more information, please refer to NFPA .

 3. Can DynaLoc magazines be customized?

-Yes, like all our safe storage buildings, U.S. Chemical Storage can provide custom explosive storage magazines to fit your needs.
+Yes.
+Like all our safe storage buildings, U.S. Chemical Storage can provide custom explosive storage magazines to fit your needs.
 For assistance creating a custom solution for your storage needs, contact one of our experts.